Keruspe/blog/posts/2013-01-03-knowing-your-system---part-7---contributing-to-exherbo.md

 Zebrapig is exherbo's IRC patchbot.
 You can use three commands to interact with it:

-* !pq <patch url> ::<repository> => Use this to submit the patch available at the given URL (use `git format-patch --stdout -M -C -C -1 | wgetpaste -r` to get an URL for your git commit) to the repository you specified.
+* !pq &lt;patch url&gt; ::&lt;repository&gt; =&gt; Use this to submit the patch available at the given URL (use `git format-patch --stdout -M -C -C -1 | wgetpaste -r` to get an URL for your git commit) to the repository you specified.
-* !pd <pattern> => Use this to mark all the patches matching the given pattern as done, useful when you want to resubmit an updated version of your patch.
+* !pd &lt;pattern&gt; =&gt; Use this to mark all the patches matching the given pattern as done, useful when you want to resubmit an updated version of your patch.
-* pl <pattern> => Don't ever use it in the channel, only use it in a private query with zebrapig.
+* pl &lt;pattern&gt; =&gt; Don't ever use it in the channel, only use it in a private query with zebrapig.
 It will list all patches matching this pattern (which is optional).

 A special use-case is to submit your personal repository, you'll submit it as a patch, given its git URL and specifying